iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 # Use confidential assets

+In this tutorial, you will learn how to leverage an encrypted dataset by using the `IEXEC_DATASET_FILENAME` environment variable in your application.

 {% hint style="warning" %}
-The [Gramine TEE framework](choose-your-tee-framework.md#gramine) is not supported at the moment.
+The [Gramine TEE framework](choose-your-tee-framework.md#gramine) does not support encrypted datasets at the moment.
 This page is only applicable to the [Scone TEE framework](choose-your-tee-framework.md#scone).
 {% endhint %}